Skip to content

 Concept

-Third party resources can be uploaded to Cloud-IAM storage through the API.
+Third party resources can be uploaded to Cloud-IAM storage through the API (create a service account to use Cloud-IAM REST API).
 The files are gathered during the deployment and installed on each Keycloak nodes.

 However, depending on the third party resource type, additional behaviour can be added.